bnclabs/gson/README.md

 **json to cbor**

-* `nil`, `true`, `false` golang types are encodable into cbor format.
+* `null`, `true`, `false` json types are encodable into cbor format.
 * `number` types are encoded based on configuration parameter `NumberKind`, which can be one of the following.
-  * for `JsonNumber` - number is encoded as cbor-text (aka cbor-String) and the whole item is tagged as `tagJsonNumber` (tag-37).
+  * `JsonNumber` number is encoded as cbor-text (aka cbor-String) and the whole item is tagged as `tagJsonNumber` (tag-37).
-  * for `FloatNumber` - number is encoded as cbor-float64.
+  * `FloatNumber` number is encoded as cbor-float64.
-  * for `FloatNumber32` - number is encoded as cbor-float32.
+  * `FloatNumber32` number is encoded as cbor-float32.
-  * for `IntNumber` - number is encoded as cbor-int64.
+  * `IntNumber` number is encoded as cbor-int64.
-  * for `SmartNumber` - if number is floating point then it is encoded as cbor-float64, else encoded as cbor-int64.
+  * `SmartNumber` if number is floating point then it is encoded as cbor-float64, else encoded as cbor-int64.
-  * SmartNumber32 - if number is floating point then it is encoded as cbor-float32, else encoded as cbor-float32.
+  * `SmartNumber32` if number is floating point then it is encoded as cbor-float32, else encoded as cbor-float32.
-* `string` will be parsed and encoded into utf8, and encoded as cbor-text.
-If config.JsonString() is set, string will be encoded as JSON-string and tagged as `tagJsonString` (tag-37).
+* `string` will be parsed and translated into utf8, and subsequently encoded as cbor-text.
+If config.JsonString() is set, string will be encoded simply as JSON-string and tagged as `tagJsonString` (tag-37).
 * `arrays` can be encoded in `Stream` mode, using cbor's indefinite-length scheme, or in `LengthPrefix` mode.
 * `properties` can be encoded in `Stream` mode, using cbor's